mdegree-nedas/ISRLAB-rcp/docs/getting_started/getting_started_with_examples.md

 ### Example 3: actuators (ROS in a linux/amd64 machine and host in a linux/arm/v7 Raspberry machine)
-- we assume that you have pulled the repo in the two machines and you have one terminal opened in the linux/amd64 machine and the other terminal opened in the Raspberry machine
+- we assume that you have already pulled the repository in the two machines and you have one terminal opened in the linux/amd64 machine and the other terminal opened in the Raspberry machine
 - we assume that in both terminals you have already mounted and sourced the Python virtual environment
 - we assume that in both terminals you are already in the directory ```<rcp-repo>/rcp/src```